Linc-tw/salmo/README.md

 Speedy Acquisition for Lensing and Matter Observables
 Chieh-An Lin (IfA Edinburgh)
-Date: 2020-07-09
+Date: 2020-07-10

 Description
 -----------

-Salmo is a software to generate fast mocks for cosmological analysis with the following characteristics:
+_Salmo_ is a software to generate fast mocks for cosmological analysis with the following characteristics:
 - galaxy mocks, with or without lensing signals;
 - curved sky;
 - can generate multiple tracers coherently;
 - each tracer can have its own mask and redshift distribution.

-Salmo is designed to be used with the [_Flask_](https://github.com/hsxavier/flask) software.
+_Salmo_ is designed to be used with the [_Flask_](https://github.com/hsxavier/flask) software.
 The map outputs from _Flask_ or those with the same format are required to generate catalogues.
 See **Usage** and [Wiki](https://github.com/Linc-tw/salmo/wiki) for details.